 Sitting outside a café on Plaça Revolució, in the heart of Gràcia, can give you a good insight into the daily lives of Barcelonians.
 Kids play with water balloons by the fountain, and friends catch up over cañas at the bar.
 In a city that compares to London, in size and cultural offer, the pace feels much, much slower.

-From beaches, mountains and a rich urban area, Barcelona is not a trivial city to tackle over a weekend.
+From beaches, mountains and a vibrant urban area, Barcelona is not a small city to tackle over a weekend.
 With ten districts crying for your attention, it's easy to understand the difficulty of selecting where to go and what to see.
-With this guide, we present a curated view, from the neighbourhood café to interesting museums.
+With this guide, we present a curated view, from the neighbourhood café to exciting museums.